elastos/Elastos.Hive.Swift.SDK/README.md

 $ open -a Xcode ElastosHiveSDK.xcworkspace
 ```

-**Note:** Different versions of cocoapods will lead to compilation errors.
+**Note:** Different versions of CocoaPods will lead to compilation errors.
 Please keep the latest version.
-Use the following commands to update cocoapods
+Use the following commands to update CocoaPods.

 ```
 sudo gem install cocoapods